Elleined/sql-notes/README.md

 ###### Notes
 - You cannot use stored procedure inside function
 - Can only return strictly one row.
+- Commonly used to passed a primary key to return single value from primary key row.
 # Stored Procedure
 - Used to have pre-compiled query that can be executed for repititive task.
 ```